jmeachum/TidyDataProject2/README.md

 I also read in the features.txt file and used this as the label to various variables used in this dataset.
 I labeled the xTrain table using names() function.
+For a more detailed explaination of what the measurements are please see the codebook markdown file in this repo.

 I then used cbind to add yTrain as a column to xTrain and saved this to a new data table named trainDT.
 I renamed the new column to activity.